RaoulLabrunie/ChatSportiwWeb/README.md

 You can modify the LLM integration in `src/chat/LLM.js` to adjust the prompt templates to match your specific database schema and use case requirements.

+### ⚙️ Authentication Setup

+The authentication system is implemented in `src/auth/DB2.js`.
+You can customize the authentication logic to work with your own database schema as long as you maintain the core login validation and permission checking functionality.
+The system checks if:

+1. The user exists in the authentication database
+2. The user has the required permissions to access specific chat features

+You can define your own authentication database structure as needed while ensuring the authentication model in `DB2.js` is updated accordingly.

 ## 📋 Requirements

 - Node.js v14 or higher
 - MySQL database (or compatible alternative)
+  - Main database for chat functionality
+  - Authentication database for user management and permissions
 - API key for your chosen LLM provider

 ---